 These suits are best worn for formal business and board meetings, weddings, evening affairs and other important occasions.

-A suit made of a dark mohair blend (mohair blended with wool, cashmere or silk) is one of the most formal suits one could possible wear.
+A suit made of a dark mohair mix (mohair woven with wool, cashmere or silk) is one of the most formal suits one could possible wear.
 Daniel Craig’s midnight blue mohair-blend suit in Qunatum of Solace (pictured above) is one of the most formal suit of the series.
 Dark mohair-blend suits in navy, charcoal grey and black are all very dressy suits that are better worn for a fancy evening occasion than for business because the sheen of mohair may appear too flashy for most business occasions outside of the entertainment industry.
 This is the ideal suit for an occasion that does not have a black tie dress code but feels like it could.
 The sheen of this suit brings it to a level of formality above a fine worsted.

 A dark, smooth silk and worsted wool blend is also close in formality to a suit in a mohair blend because they are similarly shiny.